rmarting/rmarting.github.io/cheat-sheets/activemq-artemis.md

 - tutorial
 ---

-[ActiveMQ Artemis](https://activemq.apache.org/components/artemis/) is a high-perfomance messaging system for higly scalable microservices or asynchrnous messaging between different systems.
+[ActiveMQ Artemis](https://activemq.apache.org/components/artemis/) is a high-performance messaging system for highly scalable microservices or asynchronous messaging between different systems.

-This cheat sheet includes the most commond commands to install, deploy, administrate or operate a messaging system based in ActiveMQ Artemis.
+This cheat sheet includes the most common commands to install, deploy, administrate or operate a messaging system based in ActiveMQ Artemis.

 **NOTE**: ActiveMQ Artemis is the upstream project of